Powerlearnproject/se-assignment-day-2-git-and-github-wakonyo254/README.md

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?
 A public repository is visible to everyone on the internet and anyone can contribute while a private repository is only visible to the owner ond specific colaborators who have gained access.
 ADVANTAGES
-public repository encourages contributions from a broad community hence enhances the connection with other developers private repository allows you to keep your work secure DISADVANTAGES public repository lacks privacy hence some important projects could be stolen by others private repository cuts down the chances of the help from a broader community
+Public repository encourages contributions from a broad community hence enhances the connection with other developers Private repository allows you to keep your work secure DISADVANTAGES public repository lacks privacy hence some important projects could be stolen by others private repository cuts down the chances of the help from a broader community